Application

 General rules

-*Dates subject to modification
+*Note: Dates are subject to change.

 In France, there are two types of educational regimes: « formation initiale » (initial training) and formation continue (continuing professional education).